nextflow-io/nextflow/docs/dsl2.rst

 * DSL2 final version is activated using the declaration ``nextflow.enable.dsl=2`` in place of ``nextflow.preview.dsl=2``.
 * Process inputs of type ``set`` have to be replaced with :ref:`tuple <process-input-tuple>`.
 * Process outputs of type ``set`` have to be replaced with :ref:`tuple <process-out-tuple>`.
 * Process output option ``mode flatten`` is not available any more.
-Replace it using the :ref:`operator-flatten` to the corresponding output channel.
+Replace it using the :ref:`operator-flatten` operator on the corresponding output channel.
 * Anonymous and unwrapped includes are not supported any more.
 Replace it with a explicit module inclusion.
 For example::

         include './some/library'